fixstars/cuda-bundle-adjustment/README.md

 - Information matrix is represented by a scalar
 - Camera parameters are associated with each of the pose vertices (not each of the edges)
+- Robust kernel is applied uniformly for all monocular(stereo) edges
 - Level optimization is not implemented

 ## Requirements